ledeniz/midi-footswitch/README.md

 ### Features
 - Acts as a native USB MIDI device
-- MIDI channel, CC number and on/off values can be configured
+- Configurable MIDI channel, CC number and on/off values
-- Mode switch for use as a momentary switch available
+- Toggle Switch mode
-- Output values can be inverted
+- Invert Setting

 See the section [Configuration](#configuration) for all supported settings.